 Domestic Amex Centurion Lounge Locations

-Charlotte International Airport (CLT) – Coming Soon – In November 2018, American Express announced plans to open a new Centurion Lounge at Charlotte International Airport in the fall of 2019.
+Charlotte International Airport (CLT) – Coming Soon – In November 2018, American Express announced plans to open a new Centurion Lounge at Charlotte International Airport.
 Once this lounge is open, we will update this post with location and other important info.

-Denver International Airport (DEN) – Coming Soon – In April 2018, American Express announced plans to open a new Centurion Lounge at Denver International Airport sometime in 2019.
+Denver International Airport (DEN) – Coming Soon – In April 2018, American Express announced plans to open a new Centurion Lounge at Denver International Airport.
 Once this lounge is open, we will update this post with location and other important info.